auth0/docs/articles/auth0lab/verifiable-credentials/developer-walkthrough-issuance.md

 8. Promote any connections in use in your Auth0 Lab tenant to domain level.
 By default, you will have a database connection that was created when your tenant was created.
-  a.
-Navigate on the left hand nav to Authentication > Database.
+  	- Navigate on the left hand nav to Authentication > Database.
-  b.
-There should be a database connection listed called "Username-Password-Authentication"; click it to head to _Settings_.
+  	- There should be a database connection listed called "Username-Password-Authentication"; click it to head to _Settings_.
-  c.
-Scroll down, and enable the __"Enable for third party clients"__ switch.
+  	- Scroll down, and enable the __"Enable for third party clients"__ switch.

 	<img src="https://cdn.auth0.com/docs/auth0lab/vcs/developer-walkthrough-issuer/image1.png" style="width:6.5in;height:0.86111in" />

 9. Ensure that the connection you just promoted is enabled for at least one regular application.
-  a.
-Go to Applications > Applications.
+  	- Go to Applications > Applications.
-  b.
-Select the Default App.
+  	- Select the Default App.
-  c.
-Go to the connections tab, and ensure that the connection you promoted is toggled on.
+  	- Go to the connections tab, and ensure that the connection you promoted is toggled on.

 10. Finally, add your tenant as an issuer in ID wallet:
   a.
 Head to [wallet issuers list](https://wallet.verifiablecredentials.dev/settings/issuers)